JacquesCarette/Drasil/README.md

 ## Running the example(s)

+Please note that if `make` has beeen used, docs are already generated automatically and can be found in build.
+Automated testing can be done on these examples.

 After building, you can run the examples by using `stack exec NAME` where NAME is detailed below:

 NAME | Example
 ------|-------